“Stranger than fiction Symposium”

-Archie Barry, Teresa Busuttil, Ahmed Coshnow, Brian Fuata, Helen Grogan, Andrea Illés, Rosie Isaac, Joanna Kitto, Basim Magdy and Joshua Pether
+Archie Barry, Teresa Busuttil, Brian Fuata, Helen Grogan, Andrea Illés, Rosie Isaac, Joanna Kitto, Basim Magdy and Joshua Pether

 24 Aug → 24 Aug 2024

-The Stranger than fiction Symposium explores the slippage between reality and fiction as a narrative tool through lively discussions, performance, food and film screenings.
+The Stranger than fiction Symposium explored the slippage between reality and fiction as a narrative tool through lively discussions, performance, food and film screenings.

-Artists in the Stranger than fiction exhibition are joined by guest artists Brian Fuata, and Joshua Pether, and Symposium co-curators Helen Grogan and Joanna Kitto.
-With a focus on artists' experimental strategies and practices, we experience and discuss their satirical, humorous, and sensual approaches.
+Stranger than fiction artists were joined by guest artists and Symposium co-curators Helen Grogan and Joanna Kitto.
+With a focus on the artists' experimental strategies and practices, we experienced and discussed their satirical, humorous, and sensual approaches.

 Program

-→ 11am: Welcome to Country: Uncle Colin Hunter Jnr
+→ 11am: Uncle Colin Hunter Jnr: Welcome to Country

 → 12pm: Panel 1: On storytelling and subversion: the use of absurdity to understand and accept reality with Basim Madgy, Teresa Busuttil, chaired by Joanna Kitto